Nacho-games/steermaster/README.md

 Hello and Welcome to my game Steermaster!

 This is a simple game where you controll a car through 3 levels made in python with pygame.
-If you wnat to see the how the game works you can go to the [Portfolio](Portfolio/README-Portfolio.md)
+If you wnat to see the how the game works in depth you can go to the [Portfolio](Portfolio/README-Portfolio.md)

 HOW TO INSTALL:
 1. Clone the folder Steermaster-Game